 Mitigation of software testing risk

 Mitigation and contingency are essential for managing the risks in any situation.
-Mitigation is the steps taken that reduce the impact and defects caused by an unfavourable event.
+Mitigation is the steps taken that reduce the impact and defects caused by an unfavorable event.
 Contingencies are reserve plans prepared if Plan A does not work.

 Mitigation actions cannot be blatantly copied from the past because the software testing environment is constantly changing.
 One technique of history might not work on today's risk at the same level.
 The type of software testing risk also influences mitigation activity.

 For instance, suppose there is a Scheduling risk.
-The time limit for the project is shallow; there are chances that testing will take a severe blow if design work consumes longer time.
+The time limit for the project is shallow; there are chances that testing will take a severe blow if design work consumes a longer time.
 The probability of this risk is high, and the impact will also be high.

 The software delivery will not be on time, there will be quality issues, and the whole software can face rejection due to this.
 Mitigation plan needs to be oriented towards time management and getting more time from the client.

 One right action is that the testing team should start preparing their work while the design team is working on the product.
 QA team needs to do the planning and keep all the tools and techniques ready.
-As soon as the product passes design, QA department can start its work and save a lot of time.
+As soon as the product passes design, the QA department can start its work and save a lot of time.

 Another action is to add buffer time to schedule to slightly increase the available team for testing.
 There is a need to communicate the urgency of the software to the design team.

-Mitigating software testing risk is more of management activity.
+Mitigating software testing risk is more of a management activity.
 Proper supervision and action taking skills are required.
 Experience in problem solving and presence of mind can make you an expert risk mitigation planner.

 In danger based testing, we solve the high impact risks first and leave the rest of the risks for later.
 Risk Monitoring handles these low impact risks and provides small mitigation plans for them.

 Besides, it also checks the presence of a high or medium impact risk and delivers the news to the planning team.
-In prosperous and responsible organisations, the testing team performs a continuous job and keeps reporting the risks to management.
+In prosperous and responsible organizations, the testing team performs a continuous job and keeps reporting the risks to management.

 The management can deliver the complete risk management process again on the reported situation.
-Monitoring of risks continuously also gives confidence to other departments of organisations.
+Monitoring of risks continuously also gives confidence to other departments of organizations.
 They can rely on the testing department for correcting the path of development.

 These measures can be added to the development cycle from the next project.
 Risk Monitoring helps in sustainable testing with resource generation for future projects.

-Advantages of using risk based testing
+Advantages of using risk-based testing

 There are many advantages of following a risk-based approach like:

-- Improvement in quality of software.
+- Improvement in the quality of software.
 All essential and primary features of software tested on priority making the software flawless on the surface.